-- 26. The auditor shall obtain an understanding of the control activities component, through performing risk assessment procedures, by: (Ref: Para.
-A147-A157) - (a) Identifying controls that address risks of material misstatement at the assertion level in the control activities component as follows: - (i) Controls that address a risk that is determined to be a significant risk; (Ref: Para.
-A158-A159) - (ii) Controls over journal entries, including nonstandard journal entries used to record nonrecurring, unusual transactions or adjustments; (Ref: Para.
-A160-A161) - (iii) Controls for which the auditor plans to test operating effectiveness in determining the nature, timing and extent of substantive testing, which shall include controls that address risks for which substantive procedures alone do not provide sufficient appropriate audit evidence; and (Ref: Para.
-A162- A164) - (iv) Other controls that the auditor considers are appropriate to enable the auditor to meet the objectives of paragraph 13 with respect to risks at the assertion level, based on the auditor's professional judgment; (Ref: Para.
-A165) - (b) Based on controls identified in (a), identifying the IT applications and the other aspects of the entity's IT environment that are subject to risks arising from the use of IT; (Ref: Para.
-A166-A172) - (c) For such IT applications and other aspects of the IT environment identified in (b), identifying: (Ref: Para.
-A173-A174) - (i) The related risks arising from the use of IT; and - (ii) The entity's general IT controls that address such risks;
+26. The auditor shall obtain an understanding of the control activities component, through performing risk assessment procedures, by: (Ref: Para.
+A147-A157) Identifying controls that address risks of material misstatement at the assertion level in the control activities component as follows: and (d) For each control identified in (a) or (c)(ii): (Ref: Para.
+A175-A181) (i) Controls that address a risk that is determined to be a significant risk; (Ref: Para.
+A158-A159) Evaluating whether the control is designed effectively to (ii) Controls over journal entries, including non- standard journal entries used to record non- recurring, unusual transactions or adjustments; (Ref: Para.
+A160-A161) address the risk of materia misstatement at the assertion level, or effectively designed to support the operation of othe (iii) Controls for which the auditor plans to test operating effectiveness in determining the nature, timing and extent of substantive testing, which controls; and (ii) Determining whether the control has been implemented shall include controls that address risks for which by performing procedures in substantive procedures alone do not provide sufficient appropriate audit evidence; and (Ref: Para.
+A162-A164) addition to inquiry of the entity's personnel. (iv) Other controls that the auditor considers are appropriate to enable the auditor to meet the objectives of paragraph 13 with respect to risks at the assertion level, based on the auditor's professional judgment; (Ref: Para.
+A165) (b) Based on controls identified in (a), identifying the IT applications and the other aspects of the entity's IT environment that are subject to risks arising from the use of IT; (Ref: Para.
+A166-A172) (c) For such IT applications and other aspects of the IT environment identified in (b), identifying: (Ref: Para.
+A173-A174) (i) The related risks arising from the use of IT; and (ii) The entity's general IT controls that address such risks;